Minzhao1995/Minzhao1995.github.io/index.md

 <video id="video" controls="" preload="none" poster="https://minzhao1995.github.io/figures/ccdc.png" width ="720"><source id="mp4" src="https://minzhao1995.github.io/figures/ccdc.mp4" type="video/mp4"  width="720"></video>
 </center>

-To reduce the accumulated error of the LiDAR odometry, the satellite image patch, which is cropped on the pose given by the odometry, is compared with the LiDAR grid-map via a neural network.
+To reduce the drifting error of the LiDAR odometry, the satellite image patch, which is cropped on the pose given by the odometry, is compared with the LiDAR grid-map via a neural network.
 The network directly outputs the pose correction offset, which is added to the factor graph.

 ### Air-ground Cross-view Semantic SLAM
 <center>